inancgumus/learngo/09-go-type-system/questions/02-questions-defined-types.md

 >

 ## Let's suppose that you've declared the following defined type.
-Which property below that the new type doesn't get from its underlying type?
+Which property below the new type doesn't get from its underlying type?

 ```go
 // For example, let's say that you've defined a new type